ColombaLink/solid-css-git-to-quad-module/README.md

 ## Git Conversion Examples

-Examples of the conversion of the three different Git objects:
+Examples of the conversion of the three different Git objects into JSON-LD:

 - Commit:
     - Git:\